-The PartnerRe board of directors has unanimously (1) determined that the bye-law amendment is advisable to and in the best interests of PartnerRe, and authorized and approved the bye-law amendment, (2) resolved that the bye-law amendment proposal and the merger proposal be submitted to the PartnerRe shareholders for their consideration at the special general meeting, (3) determined that the merger, on the terms and conditions set forth in the merger agreement, is fair to, and in the best interests of, PartnerRe, and (4) approved the merger agreement, the statutory merger agreement and the transactions contemplated thereby.
+The PartnerRe board of directors has unanimously (1) determined that the bye-law amendment is advisable to and in the best interests of PartnerRe, and authorized and approved the bye-law amendment, (2) resolved that the bye-law amendment proposal and the merger proposal be submitted to the PartnerRe shareholders for their consideration at the special general meeting, (3) determined that the merger, on the terms and conditions set forth in the merger agreement, is advisable and in the best interests of PartnerRe and fair to the holders of PartnerRe common shares and the holders of PartnerRe preferred shares and (4) approved the merger agreement, the statutory merger agreement and the transactions contemplated thereby.
 Accordingly, the PartnerRe board of directors unanimously recommends that PartnerRe shareholders vote (1) FOR the bye-law amendment proposal, (2) FOR the merger proposal and (3) FOR the other proposals described in this proxy statement in respect of which they are entitled to vote.
 For the factors considered by the board of directors in reaching its decision to approve the merger agreement, please see the section titled The Merger PartnerRe s Reasons for the Merger and Recommendation of PartnerRe s Board of Directors.